kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 	- I sent Lord Aaron a message about Jonas's cure and let him know we killed him and destroyed it.
 He gave his approval.
 - I talked to Rem in the morning.
 	- Asked what he senses on me, faintly fiendish.
 Now he also senses it on himself, conflicting with the celestial.
 	- Lewis cast Remove Curse on Rem, nothing happened.
+Told him to wait until the full moon.
+Said he would take care of Rem, he wasn't going to lose anyone.